Register for Holt Adoptee Camp! Sign Up →

 Holt begins work in Uganda

-In 2001, Holt began working with the indigenous NGO Action for Children (AFC) to help serve vulnerable families and children in Uganda, particularly those affected by HIV/AIDs.
-The partnership immediately expanded AFC’s ability to reach, counsel and assist children.
-With the primary goal to keep children within their extended family – and off the streets or out of institutions — Holt and AFC began developing services that empowered struggling families to support their children.
+In 2001, Holt begins working with the indigenous NGO Action for Children (AFC) to help serve vulnerable families and children in Uganda, particularly those affected by HIV/AIDS.
+The partnership immediately expands AFC’s ability to reach, counsel and assist children.
+With the primary goal to keep children within their extended family – and off the streets or out of institutions — Holt and AFC begin developing services that empower struggling families to support their children.

 children outside in Uganda